Gurobi/gurobi-optimods/docs/source/mods/opf/opf.rst

 Input
 ~~~~~

 This mod has multiple callable API and convenience functions.
 All of the main API functions take a so-called *case dictionary* as input.
 The case dictionary holds all essential information about the underlying network, i.e., information about buses, branch connections, and generators.
 The case dictionary is meant to follow the `MATPOWER Case Format conventions <https://matpower.org/docs/ref/matpower7.1/lib/caseformat.html>`_.
-In particular the case dictionary for this mod expects a dictionary with keys ``baseMVA``, ``bus``, ``branch``, ``gen``, and ``gencost``.
-All other entries of the dictionary are ignored in the current version of the mod.
-The value stored via the ``baseMVA`` key is a numerical float value.
-The values stored in the case dictionary via keys ``bus``, ``branch``, ``gen``, and ``gencost`` are lists of dictionaries, where each dictionary holds specific data about the particular object.
-Every single object is defined by a dictionary holding entries following the `MATPOWER Case Format <https://matpower.org/docs/ref/matpower7.1/lib/caseformat.html>`_, e.g., every bus has a bus number ``bus_i``, real power demand ``Pd``, etc. In the below example code, we read in a pre-defined case dictionary from our dataset.
+We discuss all details of the case dictionary further down below in the `Case and Result Dictionaries`_ section.

+In the below example code, we read in a pre-defined case dictionary from our dataset.

 .. doctest:: opf
     :options: +NORMALIZE_WHITESPACE